nikop/steam-help/faqs/Installed games are appearing as uninstalled.md

 Games that were previously installed and playable are appearing as not installed in my Steam library.
 What can be done to cause Steam to recognize the installed game files again?

-[section style=important] ### Note:
+  ### Note:
-The information in this article also applies to cases where a game's download is being reset.[/section]
+The information in this article also applies to cases where a game's download is being reset.

 ## Begin the installation process to cause Steam to recognize existing files
 Games may appear uninstalled when Steam no longer recognizes the installation files.
 As long as the affected game's folder is still in the proper location, attempting to launch the game will prompt a download.
 This will allow Steam to recognize the installation files during the download process.